nmhillusion/n2engine-web/README.md

 - `layoutPath`: path of layout file, relative to current file
 - `title`: title of post
-- `iconLink`: link of icon, url address of image
+- `bannerLink`: link of banner, url address of image
 - `@<<paramName>>`: variables with paramName

 ### Example: